 Modern Wraps & Girdles

-The more modern style postpartum girdles can come in different sizes, have different closure systems and are sometimes not machine washable.
+That being said, if you are interested in the more modern style postpartum compression garments, they come in different sizes, have different closure systems and are sometimes not machine washable.

 If you plan to go this route, it is wise to do your due diligence before your baby arrives.
 Make sure you buy the right size, are comfortable with the material, as well as the closure system.
-I recommend products that support your hips, belly and waist like the Motif Postpartum Compression GarmentTirain 3 in 1 Girdle, Hip Mall 3 in 1 Girdle and Chongerfei 3 in 1 Wrap.
+I recommend products that support your hips, belly and waist.

 Traditional Wraps